 Cost aside, there are three things you should consider when getting a Wi-Fi system: speed, features, and privacy.

-Generally, for sharing a modest Internet connection (50 Mbps download speed or slower), any mesh system will do.
+Generally, for sharing a modest Internet connection (100 Mbps download speed or slower), any mesh system, especially one using the latest Wi-Fi 6 standard, will do.
 The reason is that even slow Wi-Fi speed is still much faster than that.

 And if you have an ultra-high-speed internet connection (500 Mbps or faster), you’ll need to run network cables to connect the hubs.
 There’s no way around this.
 Even when you use a tri-band Wi-Fi 6 mesh system, chances are you won’t get full gigabit at the end device, unless you use wired backhaul.

-With wired backhaul, all you need is a dual-band system with top Wi-Fi speed.
-For example, the Asus Lyra Trio will deliver excellent sub-Gigabit Wi-Fi rates in a wired setup.
-If you have Gigabit Internet, a couple of Asus RT-AC86U units, or most dual-band Wi-Fi 6 mesh systems will do.
+Again, with wired backhaul, all you need is a dual-band system with top Wi-Fi speed.
+For example, the Asus ZenWiFi AX Mini will deliver excellent sub-Gigabit Wi-Fi rates in a wired setup.
+If you have Gigabit Internet, a couple of Asus RT-AX8xU units or most dual-band Wi-Fi 6 systems will do.

 The feature set of a system means what you can do with your home network.
 If all you want is to access the Internet, don’t worry too much about features.
 However, it’s always helpful to have a system that includes built-in online protection.